CleverCloud/doc.clever-cloud.com/find-help/faq.md

 ## Can I `scp` something in a VM

 You cannot `scp` something to the VM, you can however easily `scp` something from the VM to the outside.

+## I need to convert something to PDF with `wkhtmltopdf`

+Sadly `wkhtmltopdf`needs an X server to run, which is not available on our image.
+You should use `chromium headless` instead.